 How dare God cause bone cancer in children, or create insects whose whole purpose is to cause disease and pain?
 Even if he exists, how can we respect him?
-These were Stephen Fry’s thoughts on The Meaning of Life show that sparked a reaction on social media in February.
+These were Stephen Fry’s thoughts, when interviewed on The Meaning of Life show a few years ago.

 Firstly, according to the Bible, God didn’t make the world like this.
 He made a perfect world, without pain, suffering, or even death.
 (Genesis, in the Bible, describes it as ‘very good’, in what comes across as rather understated in the English translation).
 But the physical world stopped working as it was designed, when we told the one who was holding it all together perfectly, that we didn’t want him anymore.